HP Spectre x360 (2020), Price and Availability

 The keyboard is also a joy to use, despite the compact design, softly backlit in white with nice large keys.
 There is no Numpad – and the arrow keys are frustratingly truncated – but these issues plague almost every 13-inch convertible laptop.
 However, with a wide touch area and a pleasantly firm click, the trackpad certainly beats out many of its contemporaries.

-With two Thunderbolt 3 enabled USB-C ports and a single USB-A port that opens on a sprung clasp, physical connectivity is well handled; the port itself is larger than the laptop’s super-thin edge, so it snaps shut when not in use.
-It’s a nice piece of design we’ve seen before, but it’s seldom done that well.
+The two Thunderbolt 3-enabled USB-C ports and a single USB-A port handle physical connectivity well.
+The USB-A port opens on a sprung clasp and is larger than the laptop’s super-thin edge.
+It snaps shut when not in use.
+This design is a nice feature we’ve seen before, but it’s rarely done this well.

-A headphone jack and microSD card reader are associated with these ports, although we wonder whether H.P. should have jumped for a dedicated A.C. charging port.
+A headphone jack and microSD card reader connect to these ports.
+However, we wonder if HP should have included a dedicated AC charging port.
 Via USB-C, the HP Spectre x360 charges, leaving you plugged in with one less port if you want to use it.

 Performance: HP Spectre x360